lavangiYadava/Solar-Energy-Prediction/README.md

 ## Additional Notes
 I am in the process of deploying this.
 ## Credits & Acknowledgements
 Training/data scaffolding taken from CodingNomads alumni Samuel (Jupyter Notebook baseline).
-Thank you for the building block.
+Thank you for the building block for my application.